 Behind all darkness is light, and behind all light there is hope.
 My organization, Free for Life, and our partners in Nepal, have experienced this first-hand.
 Since Free for Life began partnering with in Nepal in 2007, over 850 women’s lives have been saved from the atrocious crime of trafficking.

 Rescue does not heal; it only takes a woman out of immediate danger and victimization.
 There is deep work that must occur to truly bring healing and restoration.

-Healing requires a long-term investment, and Free for Life and Peace Rehabilitation Center are passionate about helping these women and girls heal.
-We help them on their journey to restoration through our Safe Home, a long-term shelter that offers women a new family in a place where they are protected.
+Healing requires a long-term investment, and Free for Life is passionate about helping these women and girls heal.
+We help them on their journey to restoration through our partner’s Safe Home, a long-term shelter that offers women a new family in a place where they are protected.

 We’ve established an environment where they are empowered to recover physically, mentally, and emotionally.
 And we have indeed seen hope regained and love restored.